HAF Ag Park at Kunia

-The HAF Ag Park at Kunia was established in July 2011 through a partnership between the Hawaiʻi Agricultural Foundation (HAF), Island Palm Communities (IPC) and Monsanto Hawaiʻi.
+The HAF Ag Park at Kunia was established in July 2011 through a partnership between the Hawaiʻi Agricultural Foundation (HAF), Island Palm Communities (IPC) and Bayer.
 The partnership made available land, infrastructure and technical assistance to help farmers gain economic self-sufficiency, scale and access to markets throughout Hawaiʻi.
 IPC is a public-private partnership with the federal government that constructs military housing.
-They own 2,400 acres of agricultural lands in the Kunia plains of which they have leased the majority to Monsanto for seed corn production.
-As part of IPC’s and Monsanto’s commitment to supporting the local community, they both agreed that a portion, 220 acres, be set-aside for diversified agricultural production.
+They own 2,400 acres of agricultural lands in the Kunia plains of which they have leased the majority to Bayer for seed corn production.
+As part of IPC’s and Bayer’s commitment to supporting the local community, they both agreed that a portion, 280 acres, be set-aside for diversified agricultural production.
 To ensure a fair process and the successful creation of an agricultural park, the Foundation was identified as the entity to oversee, manage and sublease the lands.

 For an application or for more information, please go to:

 Contributions go directly to supporting local farmers, ag education and outreach programs.